DevinVinson/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Boilerplate

 The WordPress Plugin Boilerplate serves as a foundation and aims to provide a clear and consistent guide for building your WordPress plugins.
+Just download, replace a few instances of 'plugin-name' with the name of your own plugin, and you'll get to the meat of coding your plugin in no time!.

 ## Features